timsjt/EGL314_TEAMB/README.md

 </h2>

-Project **L.U.M.E.N** is takes place in Sector 536 - A cosmic frontier within NYP , named after the classroom where it all began.
+Project **L.U.M.E.N** takes place in Sector 536 - A cosmic frontier within NYP , named after the classroom where it all began.
 This project is inspired by Singapore's growing investment in space research and technology.
-Sector 536 invites guests to explore a series of immersive space stationed at the edge of the unknown , these are the 4 exhibits :
+Sector 536 invites guests to explore a series of immersive space stationed at the edge of the unknown, these are the 4 exhibits :

-1. Station 1 - Laser Defence Protocol
+Station 1 - Laser Defence Protocol
-2. Station 2 - Kinetic Core Recharge
+Station 2 - Kinetic Core Recharge
-3. Station 3 - Chromatic Defence Simulator
+Station 3 - Chromatic Defence Simulator
-4. Station 4 - Launch Core Override
+Station 4 - Launch Core Override

 In this Repository , we will be focusing strictly on **Station 4 - Launch Core Override**